GEG-ETHZ/genGEO/README.md

 Install
 ---
-genGeo uses [conda](https://docs.conda.io/projects/conda/en/latest/index.html) for easy package management and comes with an yml file to create an environment with all required packages.
+genGEO uses [conda](https://docs.conda.io/projects/conda/en/latest/index.html) for easy package management and comes with an yml file to create an environment with all required packages.

 For conda users please run the following for installation:
-- `conda env create -f genGeo.yml`
+- `conda env create -f genGEO.yml`

 and for updates:
-- `conda env update -f genGeo.yml`
+- `conda env update -f genGEO.yml`

 For non conda users, please install the following packages:
 - python=3.7